ankit-akash/DSA/README.md

-This is totally for the hacktoberfest pull request,so feel free to submit 2 pull requests as 2 will be added.
+This is totally for the hacktoberfest pull request,so feel free to submit 2 pull requests as you can make 2 pull request in same repository.